 Years after Saints Row 2 are covered in Saints Row: The Third.
 You assume the job of the 3rd Street Saints’ gang leader because the group has gained notoriety.
 You assume charge of your group’s actions as the leader, which may or may not result in death.

-The subsequent sequels to Saints Row: The Third are full of over-the-top craziness, powers, and even aliens.
-Making it one of the best games like GTA in the franchise.
+The subsequent sequels to Saints Row: The Third is full of over-the-top craziness, powers, and even aliens.

 Kingdom Come Deliverance